Godfrey Township, Madison County, Illinois

-Godfrey Township is located in Madison County, Illinois, in the United States.
+Godfrey Township was a township located in Madison County, Illinois, in the United States.
 As of the 2010 census, its population was 17,982 and it contained 7,708 housing units.
-Godfrey Township is coterminous with the municipality of Godfrey, Illinois.
-It is one of two coterminous townships in Madison County and one of seventeen coterminous townships statewide.
-As of May 20, 2019, Godfrey Township has been dissolved.
+When the village of Godfrey, Illinois was organized in 1991, Godfrey Township became coterminous with the village.
+Prior to its dissolution, Godfrey Township was one of two coterminous townships in Madison County and one of seventeen coterminous townships statewide.
+In 2018, the voters of Godfrey Township voted to dissolve the township government, and on May 20, 2019, the township was dissolved.

 History

-Godfrey Township is named for Captain Benjamin Godfrey, an early settler and the township's largest landowner.
+Godfrey Township was organized following Madison County's adoption of township government in 1875.
+Godfrey Township was named for Captain Benjamin Godfrey, an early settler and the township's largest landowner.

 Geography

-According to the 2010 census, the township has a total area of 36.64 sqmi, of which 34.64 sqmi (or 94.54%) is land and 2 sqmi (or 5.46%) is water.
+According to the 2010 census, the township had a total area of 36.64 sqmi, of which 34.64 sqmi (or 94.54%) was land and 2 sqmi (or 5.46%) was water.